TarunRKaushik/selfie-less-acts/README.md

 Each of the containers can be placed in separate servers to maintain microservice architecture.
 For fault tolerance and scalability, the acts server is maintained by running on multiple containers which are increased or decreased depending on the need for scaling up or down.
 To maintain persistant data among all running containers, the data contained in each container, ```/static``` is stored in a docker volume.
-Thus, the created volume should contain the contents of the 'static' folder
+Thus, the created volume should contain the contents of the ```static``` folder.

 https://docs.docker.com/storage/volumes/